Last Visited: August 4, 2025;

 Click on the photos below to see the full resolution image - Use your browsers back button to close photo and return to this page.

 At the end of the Sawbill Trail, you come to this four way intersection.
 To the right is the public parking area for this entry point and the main lodge for Sawbill Canoe Outfitters, which id directly across the road from it.
 To the left is the road down to Sawbill Lake (maybe 150 yards) and an unloading area (you don't have to carry all your stuff from the parking lot).
 Straight ahead is the Sawbill Lake Campground run by the National Forest Service (Sawbill Canoe Outfitters are the hosts for this campground.).
-(This view is in October 2019.)
+(October 8, 2019.)

 The public parking area for this entry point is on the left, just out of sight.
 The Sawbill Canoe Outfitters store is on your right.
-(This is October 2019.)
+(October 8, 2019.)

 The large parking lot next to the Sawbill Canoe Outfitters building (May 16, 2021).